200 & 500 Hour Yoga Alliance Registered Vinyasa Yoga, Hot Yoga, Hatha Yoga & Yoga Therapy Teacher Training Facility

 Traveling from out of town or need directions?
 Check out our Travel Page for directions, hotels, transportation & restaurants

-We have been hosting Bryan Kest in various locations for 15 years and we are grateful Bryan has come to Orlando four years in a row!!
+We have been hosting Bryan Kest in various locations for 15 years and we are grateful Bryan has come to Orlando seven years in a row!!
 This event "sells out" every year so register soon!!
 If you have any questions email us and we'll be happy to help!

 ABOUT BRYAN AND POWER YOGA.
 Bryan Kest has been practicing yoga for over 25 years and teaching for over 20 years.
 Bryan developed his unique, distinctive style of yoga - Original Power yoga - in 1979.
 Over the years, his style of yoga - an amazing workout for the body, mind, and spirit - has made him a well-known yoga teacher across the country and around the world.
 Bryan's mainstream popularity is matched by an authentic foundation in the ancient practice of yoga and a long path of development as a yogi (practitioner of yoga).